Roon311/YOLO/README.md

-Certainly!
-Here's an example of a README file for your YOLO project using Darknet:

 # YOLO Object Detection

 This repository contains code for performing object detection using YOLO (You Only Look Once) algorithm.
 The project utilizes the Darknet framework and pre-trained weights on the COCO dataset.